 The CEEE is a member of the International Council for Local Environmental Initiatives (ICLEI) and uses ICLEI's ClearPath software to create community energy plans.
 ICLEI is the leading global network of local governments dedicated to sustainability, resilience, and climate action.

-CEEE staff Cassie Sonne also convenes the Iowa Sustainable Communities program, which encourages communities to go beyond greenhouse gas reduction measures into broader sustainability actions.
+CEEE staff Cassie Sonne also convenes the Resilient Iowa Communities program, which encourages communities to go beyond greenhouse gas reduction measures into broader sustainability actions.
 This creates a connection between energy conservation and further environmental and community improvements.

 It takes energy to do everything, so we need to know what energy is, where it comes from, how it is brought to us, who is affected by its extraction and use, at what ecological cost, and what are our roles as citizens and communities to create energy systems that will meet our needs without damaging other regions and the biosphere.

 Energy literacy is an outcome of our work with communities across Iowa.
 The CEEE’s work in community energy planning and climate action are rooted in basic principles energy conservation, renewable energy, and protection of ecosystems processes.